 In your test file, add a function that implements the mock behavior.

-This function behaves like an independent main()
+This function behaves like an independent main().
+It can,

-For example, add a headCommitSuccess
+For example, add a headCommitSuccess function that pretends to be

-: it validates its arguments and prints a fixed commit hash.
+git rev-parse: it validates its arguments and prints a fixed commit hash.

 func headCommitSuccess() {